JaydenChang03/Sunsights/frontend/README.md

 ### Profile Management
 1. Navigate to the Profile tab.
 2. Update your personal information, avatar, or cover photo.
-3. View your recent activity and usage statistics.
+3. Make and save notes.
-4. Manage your saved analyses and reports.

 ## API Endpoints